mjrice/7DaysModlets/JSS/README.md

 * 11 Medical Journals
 * 14 Editions of Gunny's Guide to learn weapon making skills.
 * 10 Editions of Toolmaking Today to learn how to make tools and items like the workbench, cement mixer, and tablesaw.
+* 4 Editions of The Armorer to learn how to make armor.

 # New recipes